| Are you looking

 A user performs the query [rarest baseball cards]

-they're quite complex, but spending the time to make your URLs as
+if they're quite complex, but spending the time to make your

-simple as possible for both users and search engines can help.
-Some
+URLs as simple as possible for both users and search engines

-crawling issues with your site.
-To learn even more about good URL
+your site.
+To learn even more about good URL structure, we

-structure, we recommend this Webmaster Help Center page on creating
+recommend this Webmaster Help Center page on creating Google-friendly

 Good practices for URL structure